-The Company consolidates the Senvest Management LLC (formerly called Rima Senvest Management LLC), entity that serves as the investment manager of Senvest Partners and Senvest Israel Partners.
-The portion of the expected residual returns of the entity that does not belong to the Company is reflected as non-controlling interest on the statement of financial position.
-This non-controlling interest is owned by an executive of the Company and totalled \$67.9 million as at March 31, 2016 from \$80 million as at December 31, 2015.
+The Company consolidates the Senvest Management LLC entity that serves as the investment manager of Senvest Partners and Senvest Israel Partners as well as the general partners of the funds.
+The portion of the expected residual returns of structured entities that do not belong to the Company is reflected as a non-controlling interest on the statement of financial position.
+This non-controlling interest is owned by an executive of the Company and totalled \$107.9 million as at March 31, 2017 from \$98.1 million as at December 31, 2016.